 Honours offers you a challenging and rewarding year of study based around a research project in which you follow your passion in an area that interests you, and it gives you a portfolio of skills and competencies that, surveys show, graduate employers want.
-For more information on what graduate employers are looking for and how Honours can help you succeed, see the LLCL Honours brochure.

 What is Honours?

 Honours is a fourth year of study which follows the completion of the normal requirements of the Bachelor of Arts pass degree.
 The Honours program offers an opportunity for more specialised, advanced work in either one or two chosen disciplines.